 Give your thermostat a new home

 You may want to think about moving your thermostat.
-It can’t heat a room properly if it’s getting confusing information from its environment, so proper placement is everything.
-For example, if your thermostat is next to an entryway, every time the door opens it will get a cold blast of air.
+It can’t heat or cool a room properly if it’s getting confusing information from its environment, so proper placement is everything.
+For example, if your thermostat is next to an entryway, every time the door opens it will get a cold blast of air in the winter.
 Thinking the temperature dropped in your home, it will switch on the heat, even if your home is perfectly cozy, wasting money.

 To save the most money, it’s best to have your thermostat away from doors and windows.
 Also, be sure it’s close to where your family spends most of their time.
 You want the family room to be just the right temperature, not the hallway.
 If you can’t move your thermostat, upgrade to one that has room sensors (like the Ecobee 4) that you can place around your home for more accurate temperature readings.

 For even better accuracy, consider the places you frequent most during the winter months and divide your home into separate areas with an HVAC zoning system.
 This will give you room-to-room temperature control, so you only heat the rooms you’re using, instead of the whole house.
 Then, you can program each room’s smart thermostat to kick on and pre-heat a room right before it’s in use.
 For example, you can set your dining room’s thermostat to warm just before a big meal.

 Research shows that cooler temperatures help you sleep better.
 Take advantage of this information to save some money!
 According to the U.S. Department of Energy, setting your thermostat 10 to 15 degrees lower than normal for eight hours at night can save you around 10% a year on your heating and cooling bills.
 Just go into your smart thermostat’s app and lower the heating temperatures for the hours you sleep.